Why do cats scratch?

-Predominantly it to sharpen the cat’s claws and remove the outer casings of the claw.
+- Scratching is predominantly to sharpen the claws and remove the outer husks of the claw.

-It feels good to cats.
-It is a way of stretching, loosening up leg and shoulder muscles and tendons in the cat’s paws.
+- It feels good, as it is a way to stretch and loosen up leg and shoulder muscles and tendons in the cat’s paws.

-Cats have glands all over the body, including the paws.
-During scratching, pheromones are released from the glands in the paws onto the object.
-Scratching is a way for cats to mark out their territory.
+- Cats have glands all over the body, including the paws.
+When they scratch, pheromones are released from the glands in the paws onto the object as a way to mark their territory.

 How to stop scratching:

-You can’t stop scratching, it is a perfectly normal behaviour.
-What you can do is train your cat to use a scratching post or tree and not your furniture.
+You can’t stop scratching, nor should you, what you can do is train the cat to use a scratching post or tree and not your furniture.

-The goal is to make the current target unpleasant while providing your cat with a more attractive alternative such as a scratching post or the cheaper scratching boards which can be hung from a door handle.
+The goal is to redirect the cat from the inappropriate spot (such as a sofa or curtains) and onto a suitable object (cat scratching post, cat tree).
 There’s a huge variety on the market which will suit all tastes and budgets.
 Most scratching posts are covered either in carpet or sisal.
 If possible, temporarily cover the object your cat is targeting with some thick plastic or double-sided tape, which will act as a deterrent while you re-direct his focus onto the new and appropriate scratching post.

-You can also try placing orange peel around the location.
+- Place orange peel around the area.
 Many cats find the citrus smell extremely unpleasant.

-Cutting your cat’s claws regularly will minimise damage caused to your furniture.
+- Cut the cat’s claws regularly to minimise damage caused to your furniture.
 For help on trimming your cat’s claws read here.